 A National Park Ranger will be onboard to provide a detailed narrative on the history, ecology, geology, and wildlife in the area.
 They are more than happy to answer any of your questions during the cruise.

 This cruise is not recommended for those who are prone to seasickness since it travels through the open Gulf of Alaska.
 Our half-day Resurrection Bay cruise

-are much better options if motion sickness is a concern.
+is a better option if motion sickness is a concern.